Margaret Robertson Watt: Legacy and influence

 Madge was appointed a Member of the Order of British Empire by King George V in 1919 for her work in helping establish Women's Institutes in the United Kingdom.

 With others, Madge founded the Associated Country Women of the World in 1933 to take the concepts to other countries.
 She recognized that a number of other countries had organizations somewhat similar to the Women's Institutes but, in many cases, these groups required stronger leadership and/or clearer goals.
 The Women's Institute mission and goals appealed to them, so the women of these countries joined together under the auspices of the Associated Countrywomen of the World and spread the movement around the world.

-Madge was a visionary who believed that women could, and should, show leadership and help other women realize their potential for good.
-She did not claim to be the sole founder of the Associated Country Women of the World nor a founder of the Women's Institutes.
-She was a good communicator and had a strong personality that tended to outshine other members at certain times.
-The work of the ACWW would never have progressed as it has without many important contributions to its foundation, such as those made by Mrs Godfrey Drage (Finance) and Miss Elsie Zimmern (Secretary) from 1927 on.
+Madge advocated for women’s leadership and supported efforts to help women realize their potential.
+She did not present herself as the sole founder of the Associated Country Women of the World (ACWW) or as a founder of the Women's Institutes.
+Known for her communication skills and strong personality, she sometimes overshadowed other members.
+The development of the ACWW relied on contributions from several individuals, including Mrs. Godfrey Drage (Finance) and Miss Elsie Zimmern (Secretary) from 1927 on.

 She received the Order of Agricultural Merit conferred by the governments of France and Belgium.
 Jean M. Robinson reports that she gained the cooperation of French and Belgian women in spite of their aversion to sharing recipes with anyone, not even their best friends.

 Under the name 'Mrs Alfred Watt', the Canadian government honoured Madge and the ACWW by issuing a Canadian postage stamp in 1959.
 The stamp, designed by Helen Fitzgerald Bacon, depicts a kneeling woman tending a green tree surmounted by a globe.
 Forming the border on three sides are the words, 'Associated Country Women of the World Union Mondiale des Femmes Rurale'.

 In 1958, the Ontario Government honoured Madge and the Associated Country Women of the World by installing a plaque at the front of the small house in which people thought she had been born in Collingwood.

 Long-lost Associated Country Women of the World plaque formerly installed outside the Collingwood house thought to be Madge's 1868 birthplace.